tanyarw/data-visualization-with-r/README.md

 - Save plot
 <hr>

-# Assignment 3 [AST03]
+## Assignment 3 [AST03]
-The file "books.csv" contains information about books collection.
+The file "books.csv" contains information about a collection of books.
 Use the GGPLOT2 library to execute the following.
 - Remove NA values
 - Visualize frequency distribution of checkouts in the book dataset
 - Visualize boxplot plot high usage books by call number class (Hint: derive new variable high usage books which have more than 10 checkouts) and color by subCollection- any three category